Margraviate of Brandenburg

-The Margraviate of Brandenburg (Markgrafschaft Brandenburg) was a major principality of the Holy Roman Empire from 1157 to 1806 that, having electoral status although being quite poor, grew rapidly in importance after inheriting the Duchy of Prussia in 1618 and then came to play a pivotal role in the history of Germany and that of Central Europe as core of the Prussian kingdom.
+The Margraviate of Brandenburg (Markgrafschaft Brandenburg) was a major principality of the Holy Roman Empire from 1157 to 1806.
+Though initially an underdeveloped and economically modest territory, Brandenburg held electoral status within the Empire.
+Facing land division with Küstrin as recent as middle in the 16th century, it then quickly reunited and grew rapidly in importance after inheriting the Duchy of Prussia in 1618.
+Brandenburg came to play a pivotal role in both German and European history as the core of the Prussian kingdom.

-Brandenburg developed out of the Northern March founded in the territory of the Slavic Wends.
+Brandenburg developed out of the Northern March, founded in the territory of the Slavic Wends.
 It derived one of its names from this inheritance, the March of Brandenburg (Mark Brandenburg).
 Its ruling margraves were established as prestigious prince-electors in the Golden Bull of 1356, allowing them to vote in the election of the Holy Roman Emperor.
 The state thus became additionally known as Electoral Brandenburg or the Electorate of Brandenburg (Kurbrandenburg or Kurfürstentum Brandenburg).

 The House of Hohenzollern came to the throne of Brandenburg in 1415.
 In 1417, Frederick I moved its capital from Brandenburg an der Havel to Berlin.
 By 1535, the electorate had an area of some 10,000 sqmi and a population of 400,000.
 Under Hohenzollern leadership, Brandenburg grew rapidly in power during the 17th century and inherited the Duchy of Prussia.
 The resulting Brandenburg-Prussia was the predecessor of the Kingdom of Prussia, which became a leading German state during the 18th century.
-Although the electors' highest title was "King in/of Prussia", their power base remained in Brandenburg and its capital Berlin.
+Although the electors' highest title was "King in/of Prussia", their power base remained in Brandenburg and its capital, Berlin.